Vera Lynn Keeps Her Promise As She Turns 100-Years-Old

-Happy Birthday Dame Vera Lynn!
+Happy Birthday, Dame Vera Lynn!
 At age 100, Vera Lynn is keeping her “We’ll Meet Again” promise to wartime Britain.
-And, she’s marking her 100 years with a new album titled Vera Lynn 100, in which most of her famous songs have been re-orchestrated, just as she did when she was 97-years-old in 2014.
+She’s also marking her 100 years with a new album titled Vera Lynn 100, in which most of her famous songs have been re-orchestrated, just as she did when she was 97-years-old in 2014.
 At that time, releasing a new collection of her songs made her the oldest living artist to achieve a top-20 album in the United Kingdom, and perhaps even the world.

 How un-British is the BBC?
 In 1941 the BBC banned Vera Lynn https://t.co/j9NoRmWvae Petition: Abolish the tv licence https://t.co/97SoL5onYx pic.twitter.com/6yFguz9YD0